Educational Resources and Facilities

 Bowdoin College Library

-Bowdoin’s library—the intellectual heart of the College—provides a gateway to the world of information and ideas, helps students succeed academically, and supports teaching and research.
-In addition to notable print and manuscript collections, historically recognized as among Bowdoin’s hallmarks of excellence, the library offers a wealth of electronic resources and instructional programs that enhance their use.
+Bowdoin’s library—the intellectual heart of the College—serves as a gateway to the world of information and ideas, helps students succeed academically, and supports teaching and research.
+In addition to notable print and manuscript collections, historically recognized as among Bowdoin’s hallmarks of excellence, the library offers a wealth of electronic resources along with a host of instructional programs and services that enhance use of the collections and student learning.

 The library’s website (library.bowdoin.edu) is the portal to the combined Colby, Bates, and Bowdoin library catalog (CBBcat), rich collections of electronic and print resources, and essential digital research and discovery tools.
-The library’s collections, developed over a period of 200 years, exceed one million volumes and include more than 125,000 print and electronic periodicals, 450 online indexes and databases, as well as e-books, audiovisual items, maps, photographs, a growing repository of born-digital content, and over 5,600 linear feet of manuscripts and archival records.
+The library’s collections, developed over a period of 200 years, exceed one million volumes and include more than 170,000 print and electronic periodicals, 500 online indexes and databases, extensive e-book collections, audiovisual items, maps, photographs, a growing digital collection of student theses and faculty publications, and over 5,600 linear feet of manuscripts and archival records.

-Research librarians and faculty partner to encourage the use of scholarly resources in all disciplines and to teach students to identify, select, and evaluate information for course work and independent scholarship.
-Students receive information literacy instruction in their first-year seminars, and librarians provide personalized assistance in using library resources throughout the academic year.
+Research librarians and faculty partner to encourage the use of scholarly resources in all disciplines and to teach students to identify, select, and evaluate information for coursework and independent scholarship.
+Students receive information literacy instruction in their first-year seminars, and librarians provide personalized assistance—virtually as well as on campus—in using library resources throughout the academic year.

 Interlibrary loan and document delivery services allow students and faculty to request materials not held at Bowdoin; most journal articles are delivered electronically, and books arrive daily from Colby and Bates colleges and other libraries in New England and worldwide.